kiruma05/next-api/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy on AWS EC2

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+This application is deployed on AWS EC2 using Node.js and MySQL.
+The process involves setting up an EC2 instance, configuring MySQL for database management, and running the application with a process manager like PM2.
+The server is then exposed to the internet, allowing access via the instance's public IP.